RadRebelSam/ai-support-agent/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit issues, feature requests, or pull requests.

-### Development Guidelines
-1. Follow Python PEP 8 style guidelines
-2. Add comprehensive docstrings to new functions
-3. Include error handling for all external API calls
-4. Test with various document types and sizes
-5. Update documentation for new features

 ## 📞 Support